KryptNit/SU9MI-Macropad/readme.md

    Row 2 GP27
 ![4](https://github.com/user-attachments/assets/62b4f66d-0de5-4411-9de1-c7b0e371ff90)

 5) Install RP2040 Zero into the case, connect the USB-C and load with uf2 file.
-Once it's done you can install the plat to case and tighten with M2 screws.
+Once it's done you can install the plate to case and tighten with M2 screws.

 * Keyboard Maintainer: [KryptNit](https://github.com/KryptNit)
 * Hardware Supported: *The PCBs, controllers supported*